Applying DSP Library Filters

 plot!(freqs_y, spectrum_y, label="Filtered Signal Spectrum", title="Signal Spectrum")

-After filtering, the signal is almost indistinguishable from the noisy original signal, indicating that the low-frequency information that defines the main fluctuations of the signal has been completely removed.
+After filtering, the signal practically does not differ from the noisy original one, and this indicates that the low-frequency information determining the main fluctuations of the signal has been completely deleted.

-The spectrum shows that all frequencies up to 40 Hz (including significant low frequency components up to 24 Hz) have been completely suppressed.
-This resulted in the loss of the main signal information, leaving only high frequency noise.
+The spectrum shows that all frequencies up to 40 Hz (including significant low-frequency components up to 24 Hz) are completely suppressed.
+This led to the loss of basic information about the signal, leaving only high-frequency noise.

-A high-pass filter with a 40 Hz cut-off is completely inappropriate for analysing this signal, as the significant frequency of the signal (0.1 Hz) lies in the low frequency range, which the filter removes.
+A high-pass filter with a 40 Hz cutoff is completely unsuitable for analyzing this signal, since the significant frequency of the signal (0.1 Hz) lies in the range of low frequencies that the filter removes.

 designmethod = Butterworth(4)